mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

   </dependencies>
 ```

-Then we will need a Pulsar and Flink cluster.
-We can quickly spin up our clusters using docker-compose.
+We also require Pulsar and Flink, so we will use [docker-compose](https://docs.docker.com/compose/) to spin them up.
 Create a `docker-compose.yaml` file and add the following:
 ```shell
 version: '3.7'